Azure/terraform-azurerm-alz-management/README.md

 # terraform-azurerm-alz-management

-This module deploys a Log Analytics Workspace in Azure with Log Aanlytics Solutions and a linked Azure Automation Account.
+This module deploys a Log Analytics Workspace in Azure with Log Analytics Solutions and a linked Azure Automation Account.

 ## Features
 - Deployment of Log Analytics Workspace.